75 Must Know Nautical Terms

 3. Adrift

 Adrift means unattached in any way to the shore or seabed.
-In a broader definition, an adrift ship is one which is not anchored and is not under control.
-Aside from that, this term is used to refer to any gear that is not properly fastened down or stored.
+In a broader definition, an adrift ship is not anchored or under control.
+Aside from that, this term refers to any gear that is not properly fastened down or stored.

 4. Anchor

-An anchor is a method of temporarily “parking” a boat for maintenance or maybe for launchtime.
-It basically is a line or chain with a heavy hook on the end that grips the sea floor to keep the boat in place.
-Anchors are usually used out in the sea when no port structures are available for parking.
+An anchor is a method of temporarily “parking” a boat for maintenance or maybe for launch.
+It is a line or chain with a heavy hook on the end that grips the sea floor to keep the boat in place.
+Anchors are usually used in the sea when no port structures are available for parking.

 5. Apparent wind